-For excellent fried ripe plantains, you will want to choose a plantain with skin that is dull yellow with patches of black or completely black—when a plantain is at its peak of ripeness.
-A plantain at its peak of ripeness has exchanged all of its starch for natural sugars; frying it at this stage of full ripeness coaxes all the sugar to the surface, and browns easily.
-Browning yields tasty caramelization notes.
-You will note that people opt to cut the ripe plantains diagonally (on a bias) since it provides a larger cooking surface for caramelization.
+Plantains go through various stages of ripeness.
+The plantain's ripeness is evidenced by the changing color of its skin.
+For excellent fried plantains, you will want to choose a plantain with skin that is dull yellow with patches of black or completely black—this is when a plantain is at peak ripeness.
+At this point, the plantain has exchanged all of its starch for natural sugars; frying it at this stage coaxes all the sugar to the surface, which brown easily.
+Browning sugars yields tasty caramelization notes.
+You will note that people opt to cut the plantains diagonally (on a bias) since it provides a larger cooking surface for caramelization.

-Apart from choosing a plantain at its proper stage of ripeness, there are three other important things to take into consideration when frying ripe plantains.
+Apart from choosing a plantain at its proper stage of ripeness, there are three other important things to take into consideration when frying plantains.

 Tips for Cooking

 In order to get your sweet fried plantain recipe right, you need to have the perfect pan, use the best possible oil, and maintain the correct cooking temperature: